Liam Sullivan: Career

 In 1966–67 season, he appeared as Major Mapoy in all twenty-six episodes of the ABC Western series The Monroes with Michael Anderson, Jr., and Barbara Hershey.
 He appeared in films such as That Darn Cat!
 (1965) as Graham and The Magic Sword (1962).

 In 1966, Sullivan guest starred opposite William Shatner on Gunsmoke, playing “Benjamin Ellis”, a Quaker forced to hide a gunman in S12E12’s “Quaker Girl”.
 Two years later he was back with Shatner, this time performing the role of Parmen, a supremely arrogant and cruel telekinetic alien, in the Star Trek episode "Plato's Stepchildren" (1968).
 He was also featured in the Twilight Zone episodes "The Changing of the Guard" and "The Silence".
-In the latter episode, which aired in 1961, he played a youngish and overly loquacious member of a gentleman's club who accepts a challenging and rather bizarre bet offered by an older member of the club (played by actor Franchot Tone) that ends in unintended consequences.
-In the former episode, which aired a year later in 1962, Sullivan played the headmaster of a private boarding school who must deliver the bad news to an "aging out" teacher, played by Donald Pleasence.
+In the latter episode S2 E25, which aired in 1961, he played a youngish and overly loquacious member of a gentleman's club who accepts a challenging and rather bizarre bet offered by an older member of the club (played by actor Franchot Tone) that ends in unintended consequences.
+In the former episode S3 E37, which aired a year later in 1962, Sullivan played the headmaster of a private boarding school who must deliver the bad news to an "aging out" teacher, played by Donald Pleasence.

 Telepathy was the subject of experiments Sullivan conducted in the documentary film from 1977 called The Amazing World of Psychic Phenomena hosted by Raymond Burr.
 Sullivan often portrayed villains throughout his acting career.
 He once said, "Playing truly evil people is a great way to release tension and anger and disgust with humanity.
 Show bad people what they really look and act like and maybe they'll recognize themselves and change.
 Who knows?"

 Death

-Sullivan died Sunday, April 19, 1998, in Los Angeles of a heart attack at the age of 74.
+Sullivan died on April 19, 1998, in Los Angeles of a heart attack at the age of 74.
 He had recently completed a role in Mike Nichols's production of The Little Foxes.
 When he died, Sullivan was working on two books: a novel and the history of his family's Eli Bridge Co., which was credited with constructing one of the first Ferris wheels.
 He was interred at Diamond Grove Cemetery in his native Jacksonville, Illinois.